-Each 12-drive or 24-drive controller shelf or drive shelf includes two power supplies with integrated fans.
+Each 24-drive controller shelf or drive shelf includes two power supplies with integrated fans.
 These are referred to as power-fan canisters in SANtricity System Manager.
 If a power-fan canister fails, you must replace it as soon as possible to ensure that the shelf has a redundant power source and adequate cooling.